Dyker Heights, Brooklyn: Cultural history

 The first residents were either local government officials or wealthy professionals.
 For instance, I. M. De Varona was engineer of the Water Bureau, Clarence Barrow was ex-Fire Commissioner, William C. Bryant was current Fire Commissioner, George W. Dickinson was a cotton-goods merchant, W. Bennett Wardell was a retired judge, Richard Perry Chittenden was Assistant of the Corporation Counsel, Freeland Willcox was Secretary of the Cheeseborough Vaseline Company, and Eugene Boucher was longshoreman and insurance broker.

 Since the 1940s, Dyker Heights has had a majority Italian-American population.
 The Brooklyn Eagle explained a problem Johnson had with a particular Italian family in a home "which at the time was owned by Walter L. Johnson, was occupied by an Italian family, to whom Mr. Johnson paid $600 to vacate it in order that the neighborhood of Dyker Heights, which is very carefully restricted, might have no objectionable features about it."
 By 1940 Dyker Heights was inhabited by a majority of people of Italian descent many of whom helped establish the Roman Catholic Shrine Church of Saint Bernadette (ca. 1935) on 13th Avenue between 82nd and 83rd streets.

 Dyker Heights Boulevard, also known as 13th Avenue, contains many Italian-owned businesses.
 Dyker Heights Boulevard is the only commercial district in Dyker Heights and is the de facto center of the neighborhood.

+Around 11th Avenue between 60th and 70th Streets lies a Coptic speaking Egyptian community.
+St. George Coptic Orthodox Church serves the community.
+The church was established in 1973.

-However, since the 2000s, there has been a slow growing influx of Asian residents into the neighborhood and NYC Dept. of City Planning released a 2020 census data showing for the first time in history, the Asian population in the neighborhood has surpassed the White population.
+However, since the 2000s, there has been a slow growing influx of Asian residents into the neighborhood and New York City Department of City Planning released a 2020 census data showing for the first time in history, the Asian population in the neighborhood has surpassed the White population.
 The Asian population residents are between 30,000 and 39,999 while the remaining White population residents are between 10,000 and 19,999.
 The 2020 census data also showed a small, but significant Hispanic population residents of 5,000 to 9,999.